This is an excerpt from a phone interview I did with Cortney Campbell, blogger at GreenDrinkDiaries.com and natural lymphoma survivor.

 So tell me a little bit about the circumstances around when you found out you had cancer; your symptoms, etc.

 CORTNEY CAMPBELL: Sure.
-Well, I had cancer in my family, my mom’s identical twin sister had Hodgkin’s disease when she was a teenager.
+Well, I had cancer in my family, and my mom’s identical twin sister had Hodgkin’s disease when she was a teenager.

 When I graduated from college in 2004, I had a swollen lymph node in my neck.
 I went to the doctor, and they actually suggested an MRI, so I went and I did that, and the results came back but there was nothing alarming to them.
 The doctor offered to give me antibiotics, and I went on antibiotics.
 The lump shrunk, but only for a few months, then I noticed it was starting to come back.
 So I just kind of accepted that I had this swollen lymph node in my neck.